• Skip to primary navigation

 Who Should Buy a Type II Jacket?

-• Guys who want a slightly more modern fit than the Type I but not as modern looking as the Type III
+• Guys who want a slightly more modern fit than the Type I while retaining a streak of traditionalism

-• Folks who are after more storage with the extra chest pocket
+• People who want more storage with the extra chest pocket

 Who Shouldn’t Buy a Type II Jacket?

-• Those want the most modern, pocketed jacket you can get — that’s the Type III
+• Those want the most modern and popular jacket you can get — that’s the Type III

 ONI 02527P KIWAMI 16OZ TYPE III DENIM JACKET